Prepare for Windows 11

 Windows 10 and Windows 11 are designed to coexist so that you can use the same familiar tools and processes to manage both operating systems.
 Using a single management infrastructure that supports common applications across both Windows 10 and Windows 11 helps to simplify the migration process.
 You can analyze endpoints, determine application compatibility, and manage Windows 11 deployments in the same way that you do with Windows 10.

-After you evaluate your hardware to see if it meets requirements for Windows 11, it's a good time to review your deployment infrastructure, tools, and overall endpoint and update management processes and look for opportunities to simplify and optimize.
+After you evaluate your hardware to see if it meets requirements for Windows 11, it's a good time to review your deployment infrastructure, tools, and overall endpoint and update management processes.
+Use this review time to look for opportunities to simplify and optimize.
 This article provides some helpful guidance to accomplish these tasks.

 Infrastructure and tools